Fallen10112/lssdscanner/content/default/issues/2021-05-02-on-going-incident.md

 ---
 Units responding: D4A3; D4A4; 229T1; 240K91; 223A; AIR20; 225K

-Summary: A Deputy was involved in a shooting down Vespucci Canals with three suspects involved.
+Summary: A Deputy was involved in a shooting down Vespucci Canals with three suspects.